Create Linux server with AmazonLast updated : June 27, 2017

 Step 6: In the Resources page above, you see a list of EC2 resources.
 If one EC2 resource is created the value of ‘Running Instance’ will become one.

-By default you have a Security Group and with each Running Instance you create, it get linked with Security Groups & the number of security groups increase with the number of Instances you create.
+By default, you have a Security Group and with each Running Instance you create, it gets linked with Security Groups & the number of security groups increases with the number of Instances you create.

 Step 7: Now either you can directly choose ‘Launch Instance’ or CLICK ON ‘Running Instance’ to launch an Instance.